SNHU-CS/CS-330/module02/mod2_tutorials.md

     }

-If you compile, link and run this example, you should see a window titled "Tutorial 2.2" with a black screen.
-The black screen is the result of the following two lines of code (contained in the `main` function)
+If you compile, link, and run this example, you should see a window titled "Tutorial 2.2" with a black screen.
+The black screen is the result of the following two lines of code (contained in the `main` function):

     glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
     glClear(GL_COLOR_BUFFER_BIT);